michaeljolley/io/README.md

 | user           | Express web app that acts as a stateful service for all user (viewer) data used by the application                      |
 | webhooks       | Express web app that listens for calls from third-parties and relays events to the io-hub                               |

+## Custom Comic Chat Avatars

+One of the fun capabilities of IO is a reproduction of Microsoft Comic Chat from the late 90's.
+We welcome anyone to submit a pull request with a custom avatar for their Twitch account.

+The requirements for an avatar are pretty specific.
+You need two images: head-{twitchHandle}.png &amp; body-{twitchHandle}.png.
+Both should be transparent PNGs.

+We've created a place to test your images at codesandbox.
+You can reach it at [https://codesandbox.io/s/quizzical-mendeleev-0gwnq](https://codesandbox.io/s/quizzical-mendeleev-0gwnq).
+Follow the instructions there to get your body & head images just right and then submit a pull request adding them to the /assets/images/characters/{your twitch handle} path.

 ## Environment Variables

 When running locally, environment variables can be added to each service via a `.env` file in the services root directory.
 An example